 713. Law, Medicine, and Ethics.
-(2 or 3) Examination of the relationships between law and medicine, including the legal regulation of medical practice, concepts of medical malpractice, medical neglect, in-formed consent and legal competence, confidentiality and privacy, and definitions of death.
-The ethical implications of the intersection of law and medicine are critically analyzed.
-This course is cross-listed as LAW 594.
+(2 or 3) An examination of the relationships between law and medicine, including the legal regulation of medical practice, concepts of medical malpractice, medical neglect, informed consent, confidentiality and privacy.
+The ethical implications of the intersection of law and medicine will be critically analyzed.
+This course is cross listed as LAW 524.
 P-POI